joe-nassar-tech/laravel-exponential-lockout/docs/manual-control.md

 3. **Give clear messages** - Tell users exactly how long to wait
 4. **Use consistent identifiers** - Don't mix email and phone for same context
 5. **Clear blocks on success** - Always unblock when authentication succeeds
+6. **Use callbacks wisely** - Great for logging, notifications, and custom logic

 ## 🚀 Next Steps